mantidproject/mantid/docs/source/tutorials/muon_GUI_course/basics_of_data_reductions.rst

     To observe the effect of dead time, follow the instructions below:

-    1. Open the Muon Analysis GUI and make sure 'none' is selected for Dead Time Correction (in the Instrument section of the in the Home :ref:`Tab<the_tabs>`)
+    1. Open the Muon Analysis GUI and make sure 'none' is selected for Dead Time Correction (in the Instrument section of the Home :ref:`Tab<the_tabs>`)
     2. Load data file EMU00034998.nxs using the GUI.
-    3. This example is best viewed with a fixed rebin with steps of 10, make this change now as described the Home :ref:`Tab<the_tabs>` section on Data Binning.
+    3. This example is best viewed with a fixed rebin with steps of 10, select Fixed from the dropdown menu and then type 10 into the box.
     4. To compare this data to some with dead time correction, its name must be changed so that Mantid does not automatically update the workspace.
-        Go to the workspaces pane and navigate via Muon Data > EMU34998 > EMU34998 Pairs, and right click on the Rebin dataset, then select Rename and pick a suitable new name such as 'NoDeadTime', then click on Run.
+        Go to the workspaces pane and navigate via EMU34998 > EMU34998 Pairs, and right click on the Rebin dataset, then select Rename and pick a suitable new name such as 'NoDeadTime', then click on Run.
     5. Plot this data as described by Loading Data in :ref:`other_mantid_functions`.
     6. The effect of the dead time correction is most apparent in the first 16 :math:`{\mu s}`, to easily view this portion of the data, use the Figure Options to set the plot's